 Fall courses include American Literature to 1860 (ENGL 2327H) and History of the United States to 1877 (HIST 1301H).
-Spring courses include American Literature: 1860 to the Present (ENGL2328H) and History of the United States Since 1877 (HIST1301H or HUMA1302H).
+Spring courses include American Literature: 1860 to the Present (ENGL 2328H) and History of the United States Since 1877 (HIST 1301H or HUMA 1302H).

-The Human Condition:Interdisciplinary Humanities and English Composition (HUMA1301H, HUMA1302H, ENGL1301H, and ENGL1302H) offers students the opportunity to become accomplished writers and critical thinkers through the reading, analysis, and discussion of major ideas and concepts of philosophy, religion, literature, art history, and politics as revealed in writing of classical and contemporary humanists.
+The Human Condition: Interdisciplinary Humanities and English Composition (HUMA 1301H, HUMA 1302H, ENGL 1301H, and ENGL 1302H) offers students the opportunity to become accomplished writers and critical thinkers through reading, analysis, and discussion of major ideas and concepts of philosophy, religion, literature, art history, and politics as revealed in writing of classical and contemporary humanists.

-Fall courses include HUMA1301H and ENGL1301H; spring courses include HUMA1302H and ENGL1302H.
+Fall courses include HUMA 1301H and ENGL 1301H; Spring courses include HUMA 1302H and ENGL 1302H.

-History and Development of Motion Pictures, taken as either DRAM2366H or ENGL2341H, is a survey of the history and development of motion pictures with emphasis on analysis and understanding of significant movements and schools of filmmaking, critical approaches, sociological impact, and visual aesthetics of motion pictures.
+History and Development of Motion Pictures, taken as either DRAM 2366H or ENGL 2341H, is a survey of the history and development of motion pictures with emphasis on analysis and understanding of significant movements and schools of filmmaking, critical approaches, sociological impact, and visual aesthetics of motion pictures.

-Introduction to Sociology (SOCI1301H) is designed to give the student a solid grounding in the major theoretical perspectives in sociology, including Marxism, cultural sociology, feminist sociology, and sociobiology.
+Introduction to Sociology (SOCI 1301H) is designed to give the student a solid grounding in the major theoretical perspectives in sociology, including Marxism, cultural sociology, feminist sociology, and sociobiology.
 The course is structured around original readings in each of these subject areas.

-Principles of Public Speaking (SPCH1315) will include the research, preparation, and delivery of various types of speeches.
-The aesthetics of oratory will be examined, not only through personal experience, but also through focused observation and analysis of American political rhetoric, both historic and current.
+Principles of Public Speaking (SPCH 1315) will include the research, preparation, and delivery of various types of speeches.
+The aesthetics of oratory will be examined through personal experience, as well as focused observation and analysis of American political rhetoric, both historic and current.
 Particular attention will be paid in alternating two-year cycles to the Presidential and Texas Gubernatorial election seasons.